 What is an Offshore Company?

 Most of us have heard the term “offshore company” but do you really know what it means?
 Simply put, an offshore company is a company that is incorporated in an offshore jurisdiction.
 An offshore jurisdiction is one that isn’t the jurisdiction you’re resident in or hold a passport of.

-Favourable conditions including tax, privacy, and structural flexibility are the most common reasons for international companies to incorporate in these jurisdictions.
+Favourable conditions including tax, some level of privacy, and structural flexibility are the most common reasons for international companies to incorporate in these jurisdictions.

 One key difference between an offshore company and a regular company is that the offshore company doesn’t usually conduct business activities in the country it is based in.
 Instead, the company conducts activities from that country, internationally.

 For example, you have an online gambling business that operates in Europe and parts of Asia.
 Setting up your international company in Curacao but maintaining your operations elsewhere, makes it an offshore enterprise.